JerryJheng/portfolio/README.md

 <p>
 Hi, this Jerry, a 98 percent rookie in data science. <br>
 Welcome to my portfolio, which is also my trip in this discipline.
-In this repository, I will keep practicing and learning new skills by applying them to the topic I am interested in.
+In this repository, I'll keep practicing and learning new skills through applying them to topics I am curious about.
-Perhaps like a programming-log?
+Perhaps it would be like a programming-log?
 <br>
 So...
 Stay tuned!
 <br>